“It is no measure of health to be well adjusted to a profoundly sick society.” Krishnamurti.

 We start to fight and attack our own tissue through the leaky gut.
 The tissue of the intestinal lining is the same tissue lining as the brain.
 Hence when we damage the gut, the brain tissue gets damaged too.
 So ‘leaky gut – leaky brain’.
 Good nutrition will ramp up our brain.
 Our gut is the gateway to health.
 Dr. Michael Hollack, professor at Columbia wrote an amazing book in 1999 called ‘The second brain.”
 For every one message for the brain going to the gut, there are nine messages returning from the gut back up to the brain.
 So its a 9:1 ratio, like a motorway of networks going out, but a goat path going back in.
 These messages are going from your micro-biota, the bacteria in your gut.

 Our microbiome modulates our brain function so when we have a disbiosis, we don’t make the amount of nerve hormones in the right balance.
 Neuro transmitters control our mood, anxiety levels, depression, fulfilment and happiness.
-The most popular anti depressants are SSRIs, w translates as ‘selective-serotonin-uptake-inhibitors’, meaning they are trying hard to produce serotonin.
+The most popular anti depressants are SSRIs, which translates as ‘selective-serotonin-uptake-inhibitors’, meaning they are trying hard to produce serotonin.

 Up to 90% of serotonin is produced in the gut, so the 9: 1 ratio of messages won’t take ample serotonin to the brain if your gut microbiome is out.
 I would never say don’t take anti-depressants to a client.
 However I would say to the client, educate yourself as much as you can by reading books, listening to summits and podcasts and most of all trying different things yourself, seeing what works and what does not work for you.
 An all round approach is always better than just one direction.
 Medications have their use and are very important, but were originally designed for short term use and most of us get stuck taking them long term.
 Finally, for completeness, it is important to point out that brain hormones are called neurotransmitters.